Skip to Main Content

 states examined

-What lifestyle factors affect my life insurance quotes?
+What health and lifestyle factors affect my life insurance quotes?

 Life insurance quotes consider multiple aspects of your life to determine your rate.
 Age is one of the biggest factors, with life insurance generally being more expensive for seniors due to the higher likelihood of an older insured passing away earlier in the policy period.
 Here are some other lifestyle factors that can affect your life insurance quotes and rates: